ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 {: #considerations}

 These considerations relate to both ST and AT.
 If you are only using ST or only using AT, you can ignore the content that doesn't apply.

+### Regions

+In this initial release of ST/AT, LogDNA will only store logs and events in the region in which they were ingested.

+When saving a log to a customer's logging instance, LogDNA examines the `account` segment of `logSourceCRN`.
+LogDNA then looks in that account for a logging instance enabled to receive super tenant logs--but only in the region of ingestion.
+If it finds one, it saves a copy of the log there.
+LogDNA handles AT events in the same way as logs.
+In the future, the process will expand to consider more segments of the `logSourceCRN` than just the account, so be sure to get them all right.
+But in this release, LogDNA will ignore the `location` segment (the one which contains the region).

+**My service is deployed in Sydney but LogDNA is not there yet.
+What can I do?**

+You can format your logs and events for Sydney, including the `logSourceCRN`, but then send them to Dallas.
+To send an event in Sydney to Dallas, you need an STSender in Dallas.
+In your service in Sydney, configure the LogDNA agent with the endpoints in Dallas.

+You will need to document that you are doing this, and suggest how to filter the logs/events in the UI based on their region.
+Also, the documentation should mention that this is a short-term arrangement until LogDNA is deployed in Sydney.
+When your services starts sending the logs/events to Sydney, the customers should be forewarned.

+**My service sends global events which are not tied to any region.
+What can I do?**

+For now, global events are being stored in Dallas by convention.
+We will address this in a better way in the future.

+For now, store events in Dallas as explained above, but in `logSourceCRN` set the `location` segment to `global` instead of `us-south`.
+This will indicate to the customers that it is a global event.
+Furthermore, this field maybe used in the future to trigger special handling of global events.

 ### Writing to Log Files from Pods
 {: #pods}